longturn/freeciv21/docs/General/Manuals/client-manual.rst

   local options dialog open, you can use the :guilabel:`Refresh` button to reload the available choices for some of the drop down selection boxes.
 For more information on the modpack installer, refer to :doc:`../modpack-installer`.
-* :guilabel:`Apply`: Apply the settings as set to the client for immediate affect.
+* :guilabel:`Apply`: Apply the settings as set to the client for immediate effect.
 This button will not do much if local options was called from the `Start New Game`_ dialog box.
 * :guilabel:`Save`: Save the current settings.
 * :guilabel:`OK`: Apply the settings and close the dialog box.
 This button does not do a save operation by